sorcero/ingestum/docs/installation.rst

 Use ``git clone`` or some other method to download the ``ingestum`` library.
-You'll need a personal access token to use HTTPS if you don't already have one (User Settins > Access Tokens).
+You'll need a personal access token to use HTTPS if you don't already have one (User Settings > Access Tokens).
 The last command is optional but will be useful as it saves your authentication information::

     $ git clone https://gitlab.com/sorcero/community/ingestum.git